ToyibOtus/sql-end-to-end-data-warehouse-project/README.md

 4. **Gold**: Business-ready data.

 ## License
 This project is licensed by **[MIT License]**.
-You can use and modify it with proper attributions.
+You can use and modify with proper attributions.

 ---

 ## About Me
 Hi there!
-I'm **Otusanya Toyib Oluwatimilehine**, an aspiring **Data Engineer** passionate about building reliable data pipelines, efficient data models, and turning raw data into meaningful insights.
+I'm **Otusanya Toyib Oluwatimilehin**, an aspiring **Data Engineer** passionate about building reliable data pipelines, efficient data models, and turning raw data into meaningful insights.

 <img src="https://cdn-icons-png.flaticon.com/128/724/724664.png" width="18" alt="Phone"/> **07060784176**
 <img src="https://cdn-icons-png.flaticon.com/128/732/732200.png" width="18" alt="E-mail"/> **toyibotusanya@gmail.com**